YellowOnion/steam-runtime-tools/bin/launcher-service.md

 # ENVIRONMENT

+## Variables set for the command

+Some variables will be set programmatically in the subprocesses started by **steam-runtime-launcher-service** when a command is sent to it by **steam-runtime-launch-client**:

+`MAINPID`
+:   If **steam-runtime-launcher-service** was run as a wrapper around a
+    *COMMAND* (for example as
+    **steam-runtime-launcher-service --bus-name=... -- my-game**),
+    and the initial process of the wrapped *COMMAND* is still running, then this variable is set to its process ID (for example, the process ID of **my-game**).
+Otherwise, this variable is cleared.

 `PWD`
 :   Set to the current working directory for each command executed
     inside the container.

+Additionally, **steam-runtime-launch-client** has several options that manipulate environment variables on a per-command basis.

+## Variables read by steam-runtime-launcher-service

 `PRESSURE_VESSEL_LOG_INFO` (boolean)
 :   If set to `1`, increase the log verbosity up to the info level.